Jump to section

 Generation is autoregressive : after sampling one token, it is appended to the input sequence and the entire forward pass runs again to generate the next token.

 This is why AI responses appear word by word (or token by token).
 Each token requires a full pass through the entire model, all 80+ transformer layers.
 A 500-token response requires 500 separate forward passes.
+Each pass after the first is far cheaper thanks to KV caching (Section 14) only the single new token is processed through the FFN layers, and its Query attends to the cached Keys and Values from all previous tokens.

 Section 14